cdmh/sorting_algorithms/README.md

 #C++ Sorting Algorithm implementation

 A collection of Sorting Algorithm implemented in C++11.
 See the `develop` branch for latest version.
+Sorting in O(n) is not possible.Therfore fastest solving time complexity is O(nlogn).

 ## Testing
 Tested on g++ 4.8.1 on Ubuntu 13.04 Server and Microsoft Visual Studio 2013RC